ddbj/mssassist/README.md

     ~~~
     w3const@a012
     git clone https://github.com/ddbj/mssassist.git ~/mssassist → see NOTE!
+    ~~~
     Note!
 Do NOT change the destition name for installing the mssassist.
-      When you would like to change the directory name from 'mssassist',
-      you should change the value of $BASE variable in each shell script.
+When you would like to change the directory name from 'mssassist',       you should change the value of $BASE variable in each shell script.
-    ~~~
+1. Next

      ↓

 cd ~/mssassist